maticzav/resk/README.md

   GH_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+## Why `resk`?

+Scissors make a "resk" when you cut the paper.
+Making gists is like cutting gists out of a big paper.

 ## Contributing

 Please create a PR with the new features.
 To add a new language please add a language specification in index file, create a test case, and add documentation above.